 By training, socialising and introducing new hires to your company culture, your new employee will feel a sense of belonging to your company.
 As a result, they will be looking forward to starting and making an impact straight away.

-In a competitive market where the most sought-after candidates are hard to come across, retention of employees is just as important as attracting new candidates, so it is essential to get your onboarding and induction process right.
+In a competitive market where the most sought-after candidates are hard to come across, retention of employees is just as important as attracting new candidates, so it is essential to get your employee onboarding and induction processes right.

 To find out how your business can maximize your chances of keeping the best talent click here